 Hiking Kotor was one of our favorite memories on our Mediterranean cruise.
-We found ourselves in the incredible city of Kotor, gazing out to an unforgettable sight hoping it would be forever deposited into our memory bank.
+We found ourselves in the incredible city of Kotor, gazing out at an unforgettable sight hoping it would be forever deposited into our memory bank.

 The hike up to the Castle of St. John’s, also known as Sveti Ivan’s Fortress, is a bit of a challenge but provides the best views of Kotor and its surrounding bay.
 The hike is easily a must-do when visiting the city, but only for the physically fit.
-The terrain is rocky and steep with about 1,400 steps leading you to the crown of the 820 foot high peak.
+The terrain is rocky and steep with about 1,400 steps leading you to the crown of the 820-foot-high peak.

-The fortress itself is only one part of the intricate fortification system that dates back to medieval times, starting in the 15th century when the then independent nation succumbed to Venetian rule.
+The fortress itself is only one part of the intricate fortification system that dates back to medieval times, starting in the 15th century when the then-independent nation succumbed to Venetian rule.
 The stone walls lace the mountainside along with remnants of towers and other defense strongholds that once provided protection for the city and its residents.

 Hiking Kotor – Climb Along the Walls